utkarshgill/comma-ctf/README.md

 # solving the comma.ai ctf

+**spoiler warning**: this writeup contains complete solutions to all five flags from the comma.ai neurips ctf. if you want to solve it yourself first, stop reading.

+---

 comma.ai released a ctf for their neurips event. this was my first ctf. it took two days.

 ## starting point